-Payments for services provided in Serbia by a foreign company are subject to 20% withholding tax, unless applicable treaties provide otherwise.
-Where the non-resident is located in a low-tax jurisdiction, the withholding rate for these services is 25%.
+Also, payments for foreign company services in the field of market research, accounting and auditing, business and law consulting are subject to 20% withholding tax, unless applicable treaties provide otherwise.
+Where the non-resident is located in a low-tax jurisdiction, the withholding rate for all services is 25%.